Which do colleges like better—ACT or Digital SAT?

 If you’re in high school and just starting to think about your future—or you’re the parent of your first (or only!) high schooler—you probably understand that the college admissions road ahead might get stressful and complicated.

-But another question I get asked by every novice parent—for good reason!—is one that I want to coach you through today.
-And that is this:
+But another question I get asked by virtually every newcomer parent—understandably!—is one that I want to walk you through today.

-Does the SAT or the ACT make your college application stronger?
+Does the DSAT or the ACT make your college application stronger?

-After all, most of the parents who come to me these days for my strategic, personalized private SAT and ACT tutoring packages are working from a frame of reference specific to the way things were when THEY were in high school.
-That is, they often took whichever test was more popular in their state/region (SAT for the coasts, ACT for the midwest and certain southern states).
-They also remember the SAT being the preferred test for the country’s more elite institutions, and, in fact, the overwhelming majority of them took the SAT over the ACT…just because that was what you did.
-Isn’t it the same now?
+After all, most of the parents who come to me these days for my strategic, personalized private SAT and ACT tutoring packages are largely basing their knowledge on how things were when THEY were in high school.
+Decades ago, that is.
+At that time, students often took whichever test was more popular in their state/region (SAT for the coasts, ACT for the midwest and certain southern states).
+Parents might also remember the SAT being the preferred test for the country’s more elite institutions, and, in fact, the overwhelming majority of them took the SAT over the ACT…just because that was what you did.
+Does that oldschool wisdom still hold true?

 Is the SAT or the ACT more popular?